 Whilst there is the serious competing there is also huge amounts of fun to be had.
 The show is a firm fixture on the calendar with families attending for the week to camp against the backdrop of the Castle and have fun with their children.
 “Small Fry” classes were held and many of the graduates can now be seen competing Nationally and Internationally.
 As Francesca said, “we have seen people grow up here at the show over the years and many are riding horses that are the produce of their original show horses, or even grand children of them.
 It is amazing to see.
 Some are still riding the same horses that they started on some fifteen years ago and there is a memorable “win“ picture of the schoolmasters with their riders, five horses whose ages added up to over 100 years and with records so long that they would need to be printed on toilet rolls!
 It is about celebrating the old as well as the new in the case of this show!

-2017 marked the fifteenth year of what started out as a fun “Pony Party” It has helped Reining become a firm fixture on the British Equestrian calendar and raised the profile of a sport that has become much loved by many.
+2023 will mark the 21st year of what started out as a fun “Pony Party” It has helped Reining become a firm fixture on the British Equestrian calendar and raised the profile of a sport that has become much loved by many.
 As Francesca says “We realise and appreciate that many of our competitors give up a large proportion of their holiday time to come to Bodiam to show and for that we are very grateful .
 We love welcoming back the familiar faces year after year and watching the children grow up as well as greeting new people just starting out and watching them progress season after season.